sulabh-shr/dbgrader/installation_instructions.md

 Link to install: https://www.mysql.com/downloads/
 --> Go to **MySQL Community (GPL) Downloads** link towards bottom of page
 --> Select **MySQL Installer for Windows**
---> Run mysql-installer-web-community-8.0.28.1.msi
+--> Download the MSI Installer which will look like: mysql-installer-web-community-8.0.28.1.msi --> Run the installer

 --> Generally use most defaults and do not need configure router or samples
---> Be sure to write down the username and password, it requires an 8 digit password.
-You must include this in your credentials.py file.
+--> Be sure to write down the username and password, it requires an 8 character password.
+You must include this in your credentials.py file later.

 ### 4. Go to project folder
 --> Open command-prompt and go to the project folder using the change directory command.